Boyle County

 Other early settlers saw opportunities in hemp.
 John Reed, a settler of Irish descent, arrived in Danville from Maryland around 1779.
 Reed previously manufactured linen in Ireland.
 John came to the colonies to pursue economic opportunity.
 He was one of Danville’s first hemp industrialists.

 In 1802 Rhode Island rope maker Jonathan Nichols settled in Danville.
-21 years old when he arrived in Kentucky, Nichols established a successful rope walk.
+Just 21 years old when he arrived in Kentucky, Nichols started a successful rope walk.
 He quickly established himself as a leading citizen.
 Nichols married Martha Reed Ball, John Reed’s granddaughter, in 1808.
 Nichols business acumen and connections allowed him to build a business beyond Danville and the immediate area.

 The business office for Nichols ropewalk still stands at the corner of Broadway and Wilderness road.
 His first home is located across the street.
 Nichols and his brother Joshua quickly became a leading citizens.